 STEP 4

 Make a trim.
 Cut 1x2s to length.
 Attach them to the plywood board and plastic sheet using wood glue and a brad nailer.
-Use wood filler to hide the cracks (if you have any haha) and to cover holes from brad nails.
+Use wood filler to hide the cracks (if you have any, haha) and cover holes in the brad nails.
 Sand it all smoothly.

 STEP 5

 Make shelves for one side.
-This step is completely optional.
-My sister wanted to have clear acrylic containers on one side so I made her 6 shelves.
-I used Β½" plywood that would fit perfectly to the shelf sections of the TROFAST storage unit.
-Dimensions of the shelves are 17x11 ΒΎ".
+This step is entirely optional.
+My sister wanted clear acrylic containers on one side, so I made her six shelves.
+I used ½" plywood that would fit perfectly to the shelf sections of the TROFAST storage unit.
+Dimensions of the shelves are 17x11 ¾".

 TIP: Always buy an extra wood so you don't have to run to the store if you mess one plank up ;D